Why has Justin Trudeau resigned – and what’s next for Canada?

 “ This country deserves a real choice in the next election, and it is become clear to me that, if I’m having to fight internal battles, I cannot be the best option in that election.”

-Trudeau resigned before the Liberal Party’s national caucus on Wednesday.
+Trudeau announced his plan to step down before the Liberal Party’s national caucus on Wednesday.

 Here’s what you need to know about Trudeau’s resignation, what led to it, and what this means for Canada.